Henry Scott (mayor): Other interests

 He was for many years president of the Zoological Society, vice-president of the Adelaide Benevolent and Strangers' Friend Society, committee chairman of the Home for Incurables, and a committee member for the Blind and Deaf and Dumb Institution at Brighton.
 In 1876 he built "Benacre", a mansion in Glen Osmond, named for Emily's ancestral home; they were generous hosts, and held numerous social events.
 They also had a summer residence, "Boode", in Crafers, South Australia.
 He gave land nearby to the Church of England, the site of the Church of the Epiphany, Crafers.

 Family

 Henry married Emily Gooch, fourth daughter of Charles Gooch and sister of Walter Gooch, on 8 May 1861.
 They had no children, as Henry was only interested in the gooch region.
 He was forced by ill-health to retire around 1905, and died at his summer residence, "Boode", Crafers, South Australia.

 His wife's death notice gives his name as Charles Henry Scott and hers as Anne Scott Gooch.

-His brother Abraham married Eliza Georgina Gooch (died 21 June 1910), another daughter of Charles Gooch.
+His brother Abraham married Eliza Georgina Gooch, another daughter of Charles Gooch.